What is Cloudy Pad ?

 Egress costs - Data transfer out from Azure to Internet

 Azure bills data transfer out to internet past a 100GB free data threshold.
 As Cloudy Pad streams from Azure to your machine via internet, you may be billed for data transfer past a certain usage.
-Azure bills 0.08$ to 0.12$ per GB depending on your localisation up to 10 TB after the free threshold.
+Azure bills 0.08$ to 0.12$ per GB depending on your localisation after the free threshold.

 Google Cloud Platform costs